Varun1299/Face-Recognition-System-using-Eignen-Values/README.md

   For example, If the output is s4 then that means that the test image is recognized to be the person whose images are in folder s4.

+**For details on dataset used and results, please refer to Report.pdf**

+---

+_This work was done as part of assignment in the Probability and Random Processes course at IIT Gandhinagar._